Want to halter train your alpacas but not sure where to begin? Here's our guide on how to do it...

 Make sure the space where they will be penned into is set up and ready to go and block any gaps to avoid escapees!

-If your alpacas follow a routine and come to the pen at a particular time for feed or when called, plan to catch them during this time to make the process easier
+If your alpacas follow a routine and come to the pen or working area at a particular time for feed, plan to follow this routine and enclose them so you catch them during this time to make the process easier.

 How to Safely Restrain an Alpaca

-If regularly carried out from a young age in a calm and gentle manner, restraining should become a normal part of your alpaca’s life, making it much easier when needed for husbandry tasks.
-Follow the below steps to safely restrain your alpacas:
+If regularly carried out from a young age in a calm and gentle manner, your alpaca will become more tolerant of you holding them for brief periods, making it much less stressful for all involved when you have to carry out husbandry tasks.

-Once your alpacas have been penned, using the methods mentioned above, remove any obstacles that could cause injury - a strong alpaca could throw you or themselves into something, such as a protruding hayrack.
+Once your alpacas have been penned, remove any obstacles that could cause injury - a strong alpaca could throw you or themselves into something, such as a protruding hayrack.

 Slide your hand up to the base of their neck whilst stepping closer, before bringing your other hand around the neck and carefully holding the back of their head.

-Ensure you have good footing and maintain one hand on the shoulders, at the base of the neck to prevent rearing.
+Ensure you have good footing and, depending on what husbandry you are carrying out, maintain one hand on either the shoulders, at the base of the neck to prevent rearing or on the rump to prevent them swinging their rear round.

 Get a second person to carry out the necessary procedure.